matheuscscp/ubuntu-calendar-notifications/README.md

 kill -15 $(ps aux | grep ubuntu-calendar-notifications | awk '{print $2}') 2> /dev/null
 CREDENTIALS_FILE=$CREDENTIALS_FILE GMAILS=$GMAILS <path to ubuntu-calendar-notifications binary> >> <path to log file> 2>&1 &
 ```
+8. Grant permission for execution to the script file (`$ chmod +x <path to script file>`)
-8. Add a program to Ubuntu's Startup Applications Preferences that runs the above script
+9. To ensure the app is always running, add a program to Ubuntu's Startup Applications Preferences pointing to the script file
-9. To stop notifications for on-going events, create an easy shell command, like `calendar-ack`, that runs the above script
+10. To acknowledge notifications for on-going events, move the script file to a folder like `/usr/local/bin` and use it like a shell command (e.g. `calendar-ack`)
-10. (Optional) Go to the Calendar Settings of each gmail and grant access to the service account email to improve the notifications (you can find the service account email in Google Cloud Console)
+11. (Optional) Go to the Calendar Settings of each gmail and grant access to the service account email to improve the notifications (you can find the service account email in Google Cloud Console)